twolfson/twolfson.com/articles/design-for-developers.md

 *Screenshots from http://getbootstrap.com/*

 Beyond that, there are custom components that designers might create.
 For example, on Twitter we have pairs of "heading" and "number".
-In their CSS, it is named a `stat`:
+In their CSS, it is named `stat`:

 [![Screenshot of Twitter profile stats](/public/images/articles/design-for-developers/component-stat.png)](https://twitter.com/)